 Places to eat in Hana

-Huli Huli Chicken is one of the best Huli Huli Chicken plates you will experience on Maui.
-We happened upon it on our first Road to Hana trip over 15 years ago, and it has become very popular over the years.
-Darn, you, Gordon Ramsey!
+Huli Huli Chicken is one of the best chicken plates on Maui.
+We discovered it on our first trip to the Road to Hana over 15 years ago, and it has become very popular.
+Darn you, Gordon Ramsay!

 It is located near Koki Beach, which has light red sand.
-This is not located directly on the Hana Highway.
-Follow the signs which will lead you to the beach area.
-Beware, they do sell out!
+It is not directly on the Hana Highway.
+Follow the signs to the beach area.
+Beware—they do sell out!

 Thai Food by Pranee is another gem of Hana.
 The Pad Thai and Drunken Noodles are some of our favorites, but everything our group has ordered has been delicious.
 All their dishes are prepared fresh.